evrExpanse User Manual v.5.0.0 - updated October 4, 2024

 Assimilate SCRATCH Integration

-Enabling this option streamlines the integration of exported metadata into an existing SCRATCH project, ensuring that the media files and metadata are seamlessly incorporated for further editing and processing in SCRATCH.
+Enabling this option streamlines the workflow, ensuring that exported metadata and media files are effortlessly integrated into an existing SCRATCH project, optimizing the process for further editing and finishing in SCRATCH.

 Transcode Master File